10 Essential SEO Ranking Factors

 Backlinks and internal linking

 Links from trusted websites are crucial to your SEO.
 Many SEOs believe backlinks are still one of the most critical ranking factors.
 Over recent years, Google has updated its algorithm frequently to adjust to how the backlinks are accounted for – quality over quantity.
+Links that can have an impact and support your site ranking come from high authority and trusted websites with a “follow attribute”.
+It is also known as a “Do-Follow Link”.

 Internal linking is also important ranking factors.
 A well-planned internal linking structure can help in building topic relevance as well as assist both search engines and your site visitors to discover other relevant pages within your website.
 Other benefits of internal linking such as letting the link juice flow through to other pages on your site to boost up the URLs power.

-A website structure, URLs canonicalisation, redirection, speed optimisation, schema mark-up, robots.txt and xml sitemaps etc are the technical part of the search engine optimisation.
+A website structure, URLs canonicalisation, redirection, speed optimisation, schema mark-up, robots.txt and XML sitemaps etc are the technical part of the search engine optimisation.
 These technical tasks must be done correctly in order to have a fast, healthy and better-ranking website.

 Having recently joined Bright Design after working as an SEO freelancer for the past 2 years, I am pleased to have been welcomed into a close-knit family who share the same vision.